Training Vision-Language Transformers from Captions: Method

 \subsection{Model Architecture}

-Our aim is a parameter-efficient vision-language transformer without the need for supervised pretraining.
+Our aim is a vision-language transformer that can be trained without the need for expensive object-level supervised labels (\emph{e.g.}, class labels or object bounding boxes).
+More concretely, our results empirically show that such object based supervised signals are \emph{not} necessary for vision-language pretraining.
 To this end, we use a ViT-based framework to learn multi-modal representations by 1) intra-modal reconstruction through masked image/language modeling; 2) inter-modal alignment through image-text matching.
 The architecture of our proposed \acronym{} framework is illustrated in Figure~\ref{fig:framework}. \acronym{} consists of a modality-specific projection module~\ref{sec:projection}, a multi-modal encoder~\ref{sec:encoder} and three task-specific decoders~\ref{sec:decoder}.
 We aim for minimal visual and textual embedding designs during pretraining.
-The red and blue arrows are the information flows of image and text, respectively.